joezuntz/cosmosis/doc/index.rst

 It consolidates and connects together existing code for predicting cosmic observables, and makes mapping out experimental likelihoods with a range of different techniques much more accessible

-CosmoSIS is described in Zuntz et al: http://arxiv.org/abs/1409.3409 - if you make use of it in your research, please cite that paper and include the URL of this repository in your acknowledgments.
+CosmoSIS is described in `Zuntz et al <http://arxiv.org/abs/1409.3409>` - if you make use of it in your research, please cite that paper and include the URL of this repository in your acknowledgments.
 Thanks!

 .. toctree::